-- Process controls are OPRPs, or control measures applied at CCPs, whose attributes meet the requirements of the PCHF Rule; - Food allergen controls include PRPs and OPRPs intended to reduce the likelihood of, or control cross-contamination, and include labelling provisions for providing the customer with relevant information for using the product; - Sanitation controls are PRPs and OPRPs intended to prevent or reduce the likelihood of product contamination from the process environment, equipment, and personnel; - Supply Chain controls include documentation of suppliers, raw materials, ingredients, and product-contact materials that shall be used as input for the hazard analysis.
+- Process controls are OPRPs, or control measures applied at CCPs, whose attributes align with the requirements of the PCHF Rule; - Food allergen controls include PRPs and OPRPs intended to reduce the likelihood of, or control cross-contamination and include labeling provisions for providing the customer with relevant information for using the product; - Sanitation controls are PRPs and OPRPs intended to prevent or reduce the likelihood of product contamination from the process environment, equipment, and personnel; - Supply Chain controls include documentation of suppliers, raw materials, ingredients, and product-contact materials that shall be used as input for the hazard analysis.
 This determines which hazards are to be controlled by the organization itself or by another part of the supply chain.

-Organizations seeking FSMA compliance should ensure that, PRPs, OPRPs, CCPs and labelling provisions of meeting the requirements of Preventive Controls are identified and implemented according to §117.135 of the PCHF Rule as described below for reference.
+Organizations seeking FSMA compliance should ensure that PRPs, OPRPs, CCPs, and labeling provisions of meeting the requirements of Preventive Controls are identified and implemented according to §117.135 of the PCHF Rule as described below for reference.

-PCHF §117.135 Preventive controls
+PCHF §117.135 PREVENTIVE CONTROLS